Riley-Day syndrome; FD; Hereditary sensory and autonomic neuropathy - type III (HSAN III); Autonomic crises - familial dysautonomia

 - Absent or decreased deep tendon reflexes

-- Lack of a response after receiving a histamine injection (normally redness and swelling would occur)
+- Lack of a response after receiving a histamine injection (usually redness and swelling would occur)

 - Lack of tears with crying